ZungBang/undbx/README.rst

     undbx <DBX-FOLDER> <OUTPUT-FOLDER>

-You can also specify a single ``.dbx`` file to extract, instead of a folder.
+You may also specify a single ``.dbx`` file to extract, instead of a folder.

-If the destination folder is omitted, the ``.dbx`` files will be extracted to sub-folders in the current folder.
+If the destination folder is omitted, the ``.dbx`` files will be extracted to sub-folders in the current working folder.

 RECOVERY MODE
 ~~~~~~~~~~~~~

-In recovery mode **UnDBX** can analyze and then recover ``.eml``
+In recovery mode, **UnDBX** attempts to recover e-mail messages from
-messages from corrupted ``.dbx`` files:
+corrupted ``.dbx`` files:

 ::

     undbx --recover <DBX-FOLDER> <OUTPUT-FOLDER>

-Again, you can omit the output folder, and you can specify a single
+Again, you may omit the output folder, and you may specify a single
 ``.dbx`` file, instead of an input folder.

-Recovery mode can be rather slow and it cannot be used incrementally ,
+During the recovery process **UnDBX** scans the ``.dbx`` file for
+e-mail message fragments, and collects them into ``.eml``
+files.
+Recovery can take a long while to complete, so please be
+patient.

-i.e. **UnDBX** always extracts all the messages it can find, instead
+In recovery mode **UnDBX** always extracts all the messages it can
-of just those that have not been extracted yet.
+find, instead of extracting only those messages that have not been
+extracted yet.

 Keep in mind that recovered messages may be corrupted.
-YMMV.

 DELETED MESSAGES
 ~~~~~~~~~~~~~~~~

-Deleted messages are normally stored by Outlook Express in a special folder (e.g. "Deleted Items"), and can thus be restored by extracting the corresponding ``.dbx`` file.
+Deleted messages are normally stored by Outlook Express in a special folder (e.g. "Deleted Items"), and can thus be restored by extracting them from the corresponding ``.dbx`` file.

-As long as the original ``.dbx`` file, from which a message has been deleted, has not been compacted or otherwise altered, it still contains most of the deleted message's contents.
+Most of the contents of deleted messages still exists in the original ``.dbx`` file, as long it has not been compacted or otherwise modified.

 In recovery mode, **UnDBX** attempts to undelete any deleted message fragment it can find.

-Note, however, that the first 4 bytes of every 512-byte chunk of each deleted message are permanently lost, when the message is deleted.
-In other words, there's no general way to fully recover deleted messages.
+NOTE: Outlook Express overwrites the first 4 bytes of every 512-byte chunk of each deleted message.
+In other words, some data is permanently lost when a message is deleted and *there's no general way to fully recover deleted messages*.

 SOURCE CODE